diarmuidw/PythonBook/Chapter7.md

 In addition to libraries and frameworks, GUI development also involves designing graphics and icons for use in the interface.
 This includes creating images, icons, and other graphical elements that will be used in the application.

-Overall, GUI development is an important aspect of software engineering and Python provides a variety of tools and libraries for creating effective and user-friendly graphical interfaces.# Chapter 7: GUI Development in Python
+Overall, GUI development is an important aspect of software engineering and Python provides a variety of tools and libraries for creating effective and user-friendly graphical interfaces.

 ## PyQT and wxPython Libraries